nicksnlp/arthunt/README.md

 6."Scrape the WEB again" button on the loading page.
 Removes the data, initiates the new scraping process.\
 7. Old plot-files are deleted on restart and/or after new scraping initiated.\
 8. Project is deployed on [nicksnlp.pythonanywhere.com](http://nicksnlp.pythonanywhere.com/)
+9. Search structure modified, queries preprocessing added, removes unknown words.
+10. Lemmatisation included into all search modes.

 This way the project can be easier handled by web hosting environments, and/or incorporated into other applications.

 POSSIBLE FUTURE IMPROVEMENTS:\
 9. highlight words found in the text
-10. include neural search

-The project can be tested with the following commands:
+The project can be run with the following commands:

 Mac/Linux users: